 Sulphites in wine are added by many mass market wine producers.
 Opt for a natural wine made with no added sulphites to check whether you have an issue with sulphites.
 Unfortunately there is no such thing as sulphite free wine as some minor amounts occur naturally in every wine, but those would be tiny tiny quantities you won’t feel.

-Finally, if nothing above works and you are still feeling none of your symptoms to disappear, it may be a wider problem- you might be intolerant to alcohol in general.
-Unfortunately we cannot recommend anything for the latter case as researchers agree that most common reason for alcohol intolerance is genetic - some people’s bodies simply unable to break down alcohol efficiently.
+Finally, if nothing above works and you are still feeling none of your symptoms to disappear, it may be a wider problem- you might be intolerant or allergic to alcohol in general.
+Unfortunately we cannot recommend anything for the latter case as researchers agree that most common reason for alcohol allergy or intolerance is genetic - some people’s bodies simply unable to break down alcohol efficiently.

-Other causes of general allergies to alcohol could be also attributed to allergens that may still reside in the final product: eggs or gelatine agents from fining and clarification, gluten or other crops used for spirits?
+Other causes of general allergy to alcohol could be also attributed to allergens that may still reside in the final product: eggs or gelatine agents from fining and clarification, gluten or other crops used for spirits?
 Yeast residue might be also a cause.
 You can significantly reduce your sensitivity or allergic reaction to alcohol by choosing products made without allergens.

 If you have had a suspicion that you may have been allergic to white wine but not red, it means that we eliminate tannins as a source of your sensitivity and it is probably sulphites that causing all the havoc.
 Browse around for natural wines that are produced with no added sulphites, eliminate conventional wines from your diet and see if it works.
 Anyone who drinks these so called sulphite free wines will feel better as there are no nasty chemicals consumed by their bodies.
 Yet if you are sensitive to sulphites, it makes all sense to fully avoid them.